 Three Colors Green / Three Colors Blue

-- The minimum number of different colors required to retain the idea of 'rainbow' is three, most frequently red, yellow and either green or blue.
+- The minimum number of different colors required to retain the idea of "rainbow" is three, most frequently either red or pink, yellow and either green or blue.

 In both cases, the colors will be sharply delineated, as opposed to the actual blending from one to the other you get in a true rainbow.
 Don't count on them being in the correct order, either.

 We really ought to note that the distinctions between colors are somewhat arbitrary and indigo in particular only made it into the "official" rainbow because it fit with a numerological theory Isaac Newton had.
 Strictly speaking, rainbows don't actually have any distinct color bands — their colors are one gradient from one end of the visual spectrum to the other, and the way we see them as being subdivided into distinct bands is a result of the way our minds instinctively try to categorize the world to understand it better.
 Thus, in a certain sense, every depiction of a rainbow is a Rainbow Lite that only contains a few of the shades of a real rainbow.